-We did not have any amounts due to Board members as of October 31, 2018 and 2017.
+We did not have any amounts due to Board members as of October 31, 2017 and 2016.

-During fiscal years 2018, 2017, and 2016, we received \$0.4 million, \$0.4 million and \$0.3 million as dividend income from Limoneira.
+During fiscal years 2017, 2016, and 2015, we received \$0.4 million, \$0.3 million and \$0.3 million as dividend income from Limoneira.
 In addition, we lease office space from Limoneira for our corporate office.
-Rent to Limoneira amounted to approximately \$0.3 million for fiscal years 2018, 2017, and 2016.
+Rent to Limoneira amounted to approximately \$0.3 million for fiscal years 2017, 2016, and 2015.
 Harold Edwards, who is a member of our Board of Directors, is the Chief Executive Officer of Limoneira Company.
-We have less than 10% ownership interest in Limoneira.
-Additionally, our Chief Executive Officer was formerly a member of the Limoneira Board of Directors.
-In December 2018, our Chief Executive Officer retired from Limoneira's Board of Directors.
+We have a 12% ownership interest in Limoneira.
+Additionally, our Chief Executive Officer is a member of the Limoneira Board of Directors.

-We currently have a member of our Board of Directors who also serves as a member of the law firm of TroyGould PC, which frequently represents Calavo as legal counsel.
-During the years ended October 31, 2018, 2017, and 2016, Calavo Growers, Inc. paid fees totaling approximately \$0.2 million to TroyGould PC.
+We currently have a member of our Board of Directors who also serves as a partner in the law firm of TroyGould PC, which frequently represents Calavo as legal counsel.
+During the years ended October 31, 2017, 2016, and 2015, Calavo Growers, Inc. paid fees totaling approximately \$0.2 million to TroyGould PC.